jerry1177/NetworkChat/README.md

 If you copy and paste this example into the terminal, the NetworkChat server will be listening on port 3000.
 Make sure you are in the same directory as the server application in the terminal when you run this command.

-Once ther server is running, you can double click on the NetworkChat.jar executable file and you should be good to go.
-You don't have to wait to start the server application in order to start the client application, but you won't be able to enter the private secure chatroom until you have the server application up and running.